chef-cft/national-parks-demo/docs/terraform_demo.md

 # Running National Parks on VMs with Terraform
-Included in the repo is Terraform code (Version `0.11.11`) for launching the application in AWS and Google Kubernetes Engine.
+Included in the repo is Terraform code (Version `0.12`) for launching the application in AWS and Google Kubernetes Engine.
 Provision either AWS, GKE, or both, and then you can watch Habitat update across cloud deployments.

 Due to how often Terraform is updated, it's recommended to use `tfswitch`.
 This will help alleviate any problems with version incompatabilities.

 Terraform installation guide is [here](https://www.terraform.io/intro/getting-started/install.html).
 The `tfswitch` tool is available [here](https://github.com/warrensbox/terraform-switcher)

+The demo now sets a specific Chef Automate password and Chef Automate token for simplicity.
+Please change the default token value in your `terraform.tfvars`

 ## Deploy Chef Automate
 1. `cd terraform/chef-automate/(aws|azure|gcp)`